 Additional General Resolution Projects Senior Bonds.
-The issuance of any series of General Resolution Projects Senior Bonds is conditioned upon the deposit of an amount in the Debt Service Reserve Account in the Debt Service Fund established pursuant to the General Resolution Projects Resolution such that, giving effect to the issuance of such series of General Resolution Projects Senior Bonds, the balance in such Account equals the Debt Service Reserve Requirement therefor.
-The General Resolution Projects Resolution Projects Resolution Projects Resolution also provides that an irrevocable and unconditional policy of insurance or surety bond meeting certain requirements set forth in the General Resolution Projects Resolution may be deposited in the Debt Service Reserve Account to satisfy the Debt Service Reserve Requirement.
-See "SUMMARY OF PROJECT ONE RESOLUTION AND GENERAL RESOLUTION PROJECTS RESOLUTION - Debt Service Reserve Accounts - Deposit of Financial Guaranty" in APPENDIX F hereto.
+The issuance of any series of General Resolution Projects Senior Bonds is conditioned upon the deposit of an amount in the sub-account in the Debt Service Reserve Account in the Debt Service Fund established pursuant to the General Resolution Projects Resolution (if any) applicable thereto such that, giving effect to the issuance of such series of General Resolution Projects Senior Bonds, the balance in such sub-account equals the Debt Service Reserve Requirement therefor.

-Proposed Amendments to the General Resolution Projects Resolution.
+Pending Amendments to the General Resolution Projects Resolution.
 On December 16, 2011, MEAG Power adopted the General Resolution Projects Amendatory Supplemental Resolution for the purpose of making certain amendments to the General Resolution Projects Resolution.
-For a description of such amendments and the conditions to the effectiveness thereof, see "Proposed Amendments to the Project One Resolution and the General Resolution Projects Resolution" below.
+For a description of such amendments and the conditions to the effectiveness thereof, see "Pending Amendments to the Project One Resolution and the General Resolution Projects Resolution" below.
 At such time as such amendments become effective, they will apply to all General Resolution Projects Senior Bonds then Outstanding.

-Proposed Amendments to the Project One Resolution and the General Resolution Projects Resolution
+Pending Amendments to the Project One Resolution and the General Resolution Projects Resolution